 Most people think they know who they are although, in reality, they are a mystery to themselves.
 The hustle of daily life and the apprehension of coming to terms with who we are and why we do what we do puts this self-awareness to another day.
 Evolving into the person we want to become is not possible until we understand who we are in the present.
-We need to know what aspects of our identity to keep and what needs to change.
+We need to know what aspects of our present self to keep and what needs to change to experience our full potential.

 Selecting a career path and various opportunities throughout our journey should be guided by your personality, strengths, and other characteristics to optimize impact and fulfillment.
 Having a deep self-awareness of who we are will guide our decisions to a career path with purpose, our relationships, and dictate the quality of our life.
 Think about how you would describe yourself to other people to deepen awareness of your personal characteristics.
 The paragraphs below provide various dimensions to know your present self.